-Breathing is important because we need oxygen for cellular respiration.
-This is a process where we convert oxygen into energy.
-Oxygen comes goes down into the lungs which is then circulated around the body through the bloodstream via red blood cells and then carbon dioxide is released back out through our exhales as a waste by-product.
-Respiration allows our body to move and function on every level.
-The diaphragm, a sheet of muscles across the bottom of the chest, is important in respiration as it expands and contracts the lungs to pull in and expel air.
+Breathing is important because it allows our body to move and function on every level.
+The diaphragm, a sheet of muscles across the bottom of the chest, is important as it expands and contracts the lungs to pull in and expel out air.